pattonsgirl/Spring2021-CEG2350/Labs/Lab08/README.md

    - If you kill this process, what will happen?
    - Kill the process and write the command you used.
 4. Run the script in the background using `bg`.
 (2 pts)
-   - Note the PID and the background ID.
+   - Note the PID and the job ID.
    - Kill the background process via the job ID and write the command you used.

 **Resources**